 An institution may decide that ethics review of course-based research activities intended solely for pedagogical purposes can be delegated to non-REB members at the institution’s department, faculty or equivalent level.
-Such pedagogical activities are normally required of students (at all levels) with the objective of providing them with exposure to research methods in their field of study.
+Such pedagogical activities are normally required of students (at all levels) with the objective of providing them with exposure to research methods in their field of study (e.g., interviewing techniques).
 If these activities are used for the purposes of research (e.g., as part of a researcher’s own research program), they should be reviewed by the regular institutional REB procedures.
-The REB should establish written procedures and set out criteria for determining which categories of research proposals may be eligible for this type of review, and specify who is responsible for implementing and overseeing the approval mechanisms.
+Theses or equivalent research projects involving human participants typically meet this Policy’s definition of research (see Application of Article 2.1), and should be reviewed by the REB following a proportionate approach (see Article 6.12).
+The REB should establish written procedures and set out criteria for determining which categories of research proposal may be eligible for this type of review, and specify who is responsible for implementing and overseeing the approval mechanisms.

 In delegating research ethics review, the REB should carefully select delegated reviewer(s) and ensure that all delegated reviewers who are not members of the REB have the appropriate experience, expertise, training and resources required to review the ethical acceptability of all aspects of the proposal in accordance with this Policy.
 In the selection of delegated reviewers, special attention should be given to the assessment of real, potential or perceived conflicts of interest (see Article 7.3).